Code-Institute-Submissions/Phoenixgreen763-Taekwondo-Llanharan/README.md

     * The input for the age is also required, but utilises a dropdown menu.
 This is used to specify particular age ranges.
     * The querie section is not mandatory.
 This allows the user to leave it empty, in the case that they dont have a question at hand.
 This allows the club to follow up, and contact them, to discuss directly instead.

+### Features to Implement

+### Testing
+* The website was viewed on a number of devices, and screen sizes.
+These include desktop, macbook, iphone 12, Ipad, and Samsung pixel 12.
+* This website has been viewed and also tested on Google Chrome, Safari, and Opera GX.
+* Family members were asked to test and navigate the website.
+This was to test user experience, and find potential bugs.